Last Updated on August 19, 2023

 - Tools of the (Scientific) Trade

 There are two virtual program options for those who would like to learn more but aren’t able to come in.
-The first option is the Virtual Group Program, which gives students around the world the opportunity to hear from a Museum instructor.
+The first option is the Virtual Group Program, which gives students worldwide the opportunity to hear from a Museum instructor.

 The instructor tailors the video presentation to the current curriculum and can include live animals, activities, and other specimens.

 The second option is an Individual Virtual Program where parents can sign their children up for interactive lessons.